 What dog looks like a Whippet?

 Whippet-like features can be seen in Italian Greyhounds.
-Their genetic Sighthound heritage is the cause of their physical similarity.
+Their genetic sighthound heritage is the cause of their physical similarity.
 They have similar sleek and lean bodies and a lightning-fast sense for pursuing.
 These canines have similar traits since they both possess energy and a refined appearance.

 Conclusion For “Skinny Dog Breeds”